kmmohaimenulhaque-code/Sightline-sr/README.md

 ## Acknowledgments

 * Inspired by ISSF standards for air pistol shooting.
      * Thanks to the open-source community for Canvas and SVG techniques.

----

-Once you have that, you can fill in the actual GitHub repo link, add the project files, and you’ll be set!
-Let me know if you want any tweaks!